 This is also a no-brainer.
 Use any tool that will help you in your job and don’t be a cheap asshole about it.
 The answer lies in pure economy.
 If you charge 100 USD per hour, then it would make sense to pay for the tools that provide you with the best possible means of writing your code.

-Let’s break down the monthly cost of tools one person needs in modern web development team:
+Let’s break down the monthly cost of tools one person needs in a modern web development team:

 – 50 $, Adobe Creative Cloud